rettoph/Kerbal-Space-Program---Visual-Mods-Config/README.md

-# Kerbal Space Program - Visual Mods Config
+# Kerbal Space Program - Base Mods Config
 KSP v1.12.5

-My configurations for my preferred Visual Mods
+My preferred configuration for a collection of Visual specific mods.
+No Gameplay changes within this branch.

 ## Installation
 :warning: **For Manual Mod Installation**: Make sure not to override any *.cfg files when copying files over